-Former Red Wings goalie Mike Vernon gets Hall of Fame nod; Henrik Zetterberg must wait
+Ex-Wings goalie Mike Vernon 'flabbergasted' with Hall of Fame nod; Zetterberg must wait

 The Red Wings' former star Wednesday again missed out on into induction of the Hockey Hall of Fame, but a dream came true for another former Red Wing: Goaltender Mike Vernon, who made his mark with the Calgary Flames before winning a Stanley Cup with Detroit in 1997.

-The Hall named three players to its 2023 class, along with American goalie Tom Barrasso and Swedish goalie Henrik Lundqvist.
-Canadian women's player Caroline Oullette Canadian center Pierre Turgeon round out the 2023 player class and will be inducted later this year.
+The Hall named three goaltenders to its 2023 class, along with American goalie Tom Barrasso and Swedish goalie Henrik Lundqvist.
+Canadian women's player Caroline Oullette and Canadian center Pierre Turgeon round out the 2023 player class and will be inducted Nov.
+13 in Toronto.

 Former head coach Ken Hitchcock and former player agent Pierre Lacroix will be inducted in the builder category.